precap/dcc-ex.github.io/docs/ex-commandstation/ready-to-run/connecting.rst

 The DCC-EX EX-CSB1 Command Station/Booster will power up in WiFi Access Point mode as configured out of the box, with a Wifi network SSID of DCCEX_xxxxxx and password of PASS_xxxxxx (where xxxxxx is the last 6 digits of the MAC address of the CSB1), both of which will be visible on the OLED display (or serial monitor log) after it boots so you can connect with a WiFi throttle like Engine Drive or WiThrottle.
 This quick start covers initial testing with a WiFi smart device app, for a USB Connection with EX-WebThrottle or JMRI and a computer, please see the full :doc:`CSB1 operating manual <manual>`.

 Access Point (AP) mode creates a separate WiFi network on the Command Station itself, whereas Station (STA) mode allows the Command Station to join as a WiFi device on your home or layout WiFi network.
 We have the EX-CSB1 set to default to AP mode for convenience of being able to get up and running quickly.
-To configure your CSB1 to connect to your network, see :doc:`WiFi Configuration </ex-commandstation/advanced-setup/supported-wifi/wifi-config>`
+To configure your CSB1 to connect to your network, see :doc:`WiFi Configuration </ex-commandstation/advanced-setup/supported-wifi/wifi-config>`.

+The WiFi LED will illuminate once WiFi is configured and ready as an Access Point (or Station if reconfigured for STA mode.)

 On your device, select the network settings and find an available network that begins with "DCCEX_".